ste-st/alx-system_engineering-devops/0x01-shell_permissions/README.md

 >* Grupo: no permition at all
 >* Other users: all the permissions

-File 9- A script that set mode of the file `hello` to this: `-rwxr-x-wx 1 julien lulien 23 Sep 20 14:25 hello`
+File 9- A script that set mode of the file `hello` to this: `-rwxr-x-wx`

 File 10- Script that sets the mode of the file `hello` the same as `olleh`'s mode.